LATENCY HISTOGRAM [command [command ...]]

 - Everything above 1 second is considered +Inf

 - At max, there will be log2(1,000,000,000)=30 buckets

 This command requires the extended latency monitoring feature to be enabled, which is the default.

 If you need to enable it, call

 To delete the latency histograms' data use the

 127.0.0.1:6379> LATENCY HISTOGRAM set 1# "set" => 1# "calls" => (integer) 100000 2# "histogram_usec" => 1# (integer) 1 => (integer) 99583 2# (integer) 2 => (integer) 99852 3# (integer) 4 => (integer) 99914 4# (integer) 8 => (integer) 99940 5# (integer) 16 => (integer) 99968 6# (integer) 33 => (integer) 100000

 Array reply: specifically:

-The command returns a map where each key is a command name, and each value is a map with the total calls, and an inner map of the histogram time buckets.
+The command returns a map where each key is a command name.
+The value is a map with a key for the total calls, and a map of the histogram time buckets.